gaurangzalariya/tailwindProductImageGallery/README.md

 # Custom Image Gallery Modal

-A lightweight, responsive image gallery with a modal viewer built using HTML, JavaScript, and Tailwind CSS.
-This gallery features a horizontal scrolling preview on mobile devices and a grid layout on desktop, with a sophisticated modal viewer that includes thumbnails and scroll tracking.
+A versatile, lightweight image gallery with modal viewer perfect for e-commerce product pages and image-heavy websites.
+Built using HTML, JavaScript, and Tailwind CSS, this solution can be easily integrated into WordPress, Shopify, or any other platform where you need a professional product image viewing experience.

 ## Features